Coronary Artery to Pulmonary Artery Fistula With Concomitant Atrial Fibrillation

 Despite a normal perfusion study, cardiac catheterization was pursued, given the reduced ejection fraction and regional wall motion abnormalities in the setting of new-onset heart failure.
 Coronary angiography revealed a coronary fistula connecting the left anterior descending artery (LAD) to the pulmonary artery (Figure 1).
 Mild atherosclerotic changes with significant ectasia were seen in the left circumflex and right coronary arteries, while the LAD itself had no significant atherosclerotic disease.
 Right heart catheterization was performed to assess for significant left-to-right shunt from the fistula.
 The cardiac output (7.56) and cardiac index (3.71) were normal with no evidence of shunting; the Qp/Qs (pulmonary flow/systemic flow) ratio was 1.
 The right-sided pressures and wedge pressure were within normal limits.

-To further evaluate the size and course of the coronary fistula, given a relevance to further management, the patient underwent a gated cardiac computed tomography (CT) angiogram (Figure 2).
+To further evaluate the size and course of the coronary fistula, given a relevance to further management, the patient underwent a gated cardiac computed tomography (CT) angiogram (Figure 2; Video 1).
 This showed an abnormal tortuous communication from the LAD to the anterior aspect of the pulmonary outflow tract with tortuosity seen at the distal end.
 The findings confirmed a small left coronary to pulmonary outflow tract fistula.
 No other congenital abnormalities were detected.

 Given the normal filling pressures, absence of a significant shunt, and the presence of new onset AF with atrial enlargement, the patient was diagnosed with rate-related cardiomyopathy and a coincidental coronary-to-pulmonary artery fistula.
 As such, therapy was directed toward controlling his arrhythmia and the fistula was to be followed conservatively.
 After appropriate anticoagulation and failed attempts at rhythm control, including cardioversion and sotalol initiation, we elected to pursue a rate-control strategy with metoprolol.
 Subsequent repeat evaluation after two months showed that the patient remained in AF with adequate rate control.
 His symptoms had essentially resolved and a repeat echocardiogram demonstrated recovery of left ventricular systolic function with an ejection fraction of 55%.
 The right-sided chamber enlargement had also improved and the patient tested positive for obstructive sleep apnea, for which he is being treated.